-We analyze the property of the proposed definition of anomaly measure, using example from Section \ref{section:synthetic_data}.
+We analyze the property of the proposed definition of anomaly measure.
 Both NSIBF and our method use Mahalanobis distance to measure the level of abnormality.
-In testing phase, NSIBF assumes the hidden state follows Gaussian distribution, and recursively applies unscented Kalman filter \cite{Julier2004} to update state distribution, based on transition function and measurement function realized as neural networks.
+In the testing phase, NSIBF assumes the hidden state follows Gaussian distribution, and recursively applies the unscented Kalman filter \cite{Julier2004} to update state distribution, based on measurement function and transition function realized as neural networks.
 Since neural networks are highly non-linear, a small change in input could significantly alter the output.
-Thus when they are applied on samples from state distribution (e.g., sigma points as in \cite{Feng2021}), those far from the true state may cause unexpected behavior of Mahalanobis distance.
-Below we revisit the synthetic data example presented in Section \ref{section:synthetic_data}, and compare the anomaly scores generated by NSIBF and the proposed method.
+Thus when they are applied to samples from state distribution (e.g., sigma points as in \cite{Feng2021}), those far from the actual state may cause unexpected behavior of Mahalanobis distance.
+Below we revisit the synthetic data example in Section \ref{section:synthetic_data}, and Figure \ref{fig:mahalanobis} compares the anomaly scores generated by NSIBF and the proposed method.
 We can see that both methods in general give higher anomaly scores to those anomaly periods, but NSIBF has fluctuating behavior in normal periods, while our method has more stable anomaly scores.
 Thus it can better distinguish between normal and abnormal samples.

-Similar to \cite{Feng2021}, the proposed model can be combined with Bayesian filtering scheme for state identification.
-Moreover, since forward and backward transition functions are jointly learned, one has the option to make inference based on dynamics of both directions.
+Similar to \cite{Feng2021}, the proposed model can be combined with a Bayesian filtering scheme for state identification.
+Moreover, since the forward and backward transition functions are jointly learned, one can make inferences based on the dynamics of both directions.

-We use the synthetic data example from Section \ref{section:synthetic_data}, except in both training and testing phase, the noise levels are set to be small, with $w_t \sim N(0, 0.1)$ and $v_t \sim N(0, 0.1)$.
-The ground-truth of $x_t$ ($t = 1 \dots T$) is defined as the observations from noiseless process with $w_t = v_t = 0$, and the goal is reconstruction based on noisy data to recover the ground truth.
-We combine the proposed model with the unscented Kalman filter scheme presented by \citep{Feng2021}, except we have transition functions and corresponding error covariance estimate for both directions.
-We conduct the forward filtering recursively to reconstruct each observation $x_t$ by $\hat{x}_t$, from state estimate of forward pass $\boldsymbol{s^f_t}$. i.e.,
+We use the synthetic data example from Section \ref{section:synthetic_data}, except in both training and testing phases, the noise levels are set to be small, with $w^{(t)} \sim N(0, 0.1^2)$ and $v^{(t)} \sim N(0, 0.1^2)$.
+The ground truth is defined as the observations from the noiseless process with $w^{(t)} = v^{(t)} = 0$, and the goal is reconstruction based on noisy data to recover the ground truth.
+We combine the proposed model with the unscented Kalman filter scheme presented by \cite{Feng2021}, except we have the transition functions and corresponding error covariance estimates for both directions.
+We conduct the filtering (forward pass) recursively to reconstruct the signal sequence $\boldsymbol{x_t}$ by $\boldsymbol{\hat{x}_t}$, from the state estimate $\boldsymbol{s^f_t}$. i.e.,